Hewlett-Packard-ESS/joi-generate/README.md

-    ✓ strings should be able to specify a minimum length ✓ strings should be able to specify a maximum length ✓ strings should be able to specify a minimum and maximum length ✓ should be able to generate a guid
+    ✓ strings should be able to specify a minimum length ✓ strings should be able to specify a maximum length ✓ strings should be able to specify a minimum and maximum length ✓ should be able to generate an email
+    ✓ should be able to generate a guid
     ✓ should be able to generate an ip
     ✓ should be able to generate a hostname

 ```

 ## Getting Started